Term definitions

 In the SIT chart, you can compare:

-- SIT (Bar - In days)
+- Stock Days (Bar - In days)

 SIT table

-Like the Demand Table, the SIT Table also can drill down for detailed data on finer segments.
+Like the Demand Table, the SIT Table can also drill down for detailed data on finer segments.

 By default, you can only see and edit the SIT Target.